felixongom/diteorm/README.md

 ```

 ##### - withOne()
-It takes in three parameters; table name , optional where clause and selected feilds.
-It retrieve the user or users with all their posts.
+It takes in three parameters; table name , optional where clause and selected feilds.It will add one result from the second table keeping the id of the record in the first table.
+E.g. It retrieve the user or users with all their posts.
 Works in a one to one and one to many relationship.
 ```php
 $user = User::find()
         ->withOne(Post::class, ['status'=>'active'],'title')